 There is so much to do in Singapore that I don’t think you will ever get bored.
 And if you do happen to get bored, you can just go over to Malaysia to do some shopping in Johor Bahru.

 Being an exchange student in Singapore is an awesome experience.
 Trust me.
 You will meet amazing people from all over the world and you will have the best time of your life.
 Don’t ever hesitate to go on exchange.
 Even though it might be scary to think about moving to the other side of the world, it is totally worth it and you will never forget this wonderful time you had.
 I was extremely sad when I had to leave but I am really happy I chose Singapore as my home for a year.
 I couldn’t have asked for a better country.

-Have you ever been on exchange or are you planning to go soon?
+Have you ever been on an exchange or are you planning to go soon?

 Let me know about your experiences in the comments below.